CHESSComputing/FOXDEN/docs/web_tutorial.md

 please replace `USER` with your lab user name, and use any number for LOCAL_PORT, e.g. 9001.
 The `REMOTE_PORT` you will need to know.

-You may use a [CLASS VPN](https://wiki.classe.cornell.edu/Computing/ClasseVPN) instead.
+You may use a [CLASSE VPN](https://wiki.classe.cornell.edu/Computing/ClasseVPN) instead or any other VPN software of your choice to access CLASSE nodes.

 #### Authentication page
 First time you access FOXDEN you'll be prompted for your